-There are 5 check points, each will have water, and a selection of supplementary energy gels, and snacks, (currently we are not permitted to have loose food due to COVID19).
-A drink will be available for all athletes at the finish.
+There are 5 check points, each will have water, and a selection of supplementary energy gels, and snacks, A drink will be available for all athletes at the finish.
 Details of the locations for the Anti Clockwise route can be found here. and Clockwise can be found here.

 Prizes will be awarded for 1st, 2nd and 3rd Male and Female Competitors.
 All finishers will receive a medal and T-shirt.
 There is a special Team Trophy for the fastest team of four (one of which must be female)

 registration AND START TIME

-Registration is open from 2pm until 4pm on Saturday 14th May to avoid the queues and then from 7 am on race day where you will collect your race number and map book.
+Registration in the village hall is open from 2pm until 4pm on Saturday 14th May to avoid the queues and then from 7 am on race day where you will collect your race number and map book.
 You will need to confirm your mobile phone number and be subjected to random kit checks.
 The race will start at 8.30am